aces/Loris/README.md

     ```

 5. Go to http://localhost to verify that the LORIS core database has been successfully installed.
 Congratulations!
-Log in with the username “admin” and the password you supplied for this user while running the Install script.
+Log in with the username "admin" and the password you supplied for this user while running the Install script.

     _Note_: Apache config files will be installed as *.conf, per Ubuntu 14.04.
 If running an earlier version of Ubuntu, rename these files, then run the following commands.
 After, restart Apache.